-From ultra-realistic graphics to fan-made biomes, the world of Minecraft is filled with never-ending possibilities.
+From ultra-realistic graphics to fan-made biomes, the game world of Minecraft is filled with never-ending possibilities.
 Whether you’re looking to recreate your favorite video game locations or just wanting to spice up your current world, there are plenty of mods that will enable you to do just that.

 Of course, knowing which Minecraft mods to download and install can be a little tricky, especially when there are so many.

 Fortunately, we’ve done the hard part and found five of the very best Minecraft mods you should download and play right now.
-Not only do these mods drastically improve upon the game’s vanilla experience, they also help keep the game feeling fresh.
+Not only do these mods drastically improve upon the game’s vanilla experience, but they also help keep the game feeling fresh.

 Just Enough Items (JEI)

 If you’re a new Minecraft player or a seasoned crafter, you’ll want to add the Just Enough Items mod to your list.
 This handy tool allows you to instantly search for in-game recipes, show individual item uses, and toggle the game’s list of materials.
 While it may not be an overly fancy mod, it does help to decrease the amount of time spent scrolling endlessly through the Minecraft wiki page.

 While Minecraft’s blocky world may look charming enough, there are times when the game’s textures can look a little rough around the edges.
 Not only does OptiFine enable Minecraft to run much smoother, but it also comes packed with HD texture support.

 Everything from improved weather effects, dynamic lighting, detailed environments, and configurable animations have been added.
 Mahjong’s masterpiece certainly looks better than ever with this mod.